 Dr. Pinto brings some of his grad students to assist.
 Our students get two days of intense scientific method and experimental design instruction, lab research instruction and experience, and field research instruction and experience.

-Amanda Akers & Russell Baker, certified teachers and past coaches within Central Texas Science Team
+- Amanda Akers & Russell Baker, certified teachers and past coaches with Central Texas Science Team

 These links show our lodging during the trip.